 With the increase in the number of devices across the system, there will be a need for ongoing professional development for teachers and additional technical support to ensure an optimum experience and device “up time” for students and staff.
 As such, the district recommended to the Board of Education the addition of two district improvement specialists who will work with teachers daily to support sound instructional strategies, beginning with the 2019-20 school year.
 The recommendation also includes adding two additional technical support positions.
 Funding for the additional positions will come from the district’s general fund thanks to operational efficiencies the district has realized, as well as increased funding from the state.

-Over the last six years, the board discussed the necessity of providing students meaningful access to technology through strategic, long-term planning.
+Over the last seven years, the board discussed the necessity of providing students meaningful access to technology through strategic, long-term planning.
 It took deliberate steps during that time to maximize the efficient use of resources to address technology infrastructure and the replacement of critically-aged devices.

 - 2012 – Board of Education identified need to address state of the district’s core computer network infrastructure.

 - 2013 – Work began to refresh core computer network infrastructure to replace aged equipment and prepare district to meet future technology needs of students.